 Messenger RNA (mRNA)

 Once our cells make copies of the protein, the genetic material from the vaccine is demolished.
-Our body realizes that the protein shouldn’t be there.
+Our body realises that the protein shouldn’t be there.
 So, T-lymphocytes and B-lymphocytes are produced that will remember how to fight the virus if we are infected in the future.

 When the viral vector enters our cells, the genetic material gives directions to produce a protein that is unique to the virus.
 Our cells then make copies of that protein, and in conclusion, T-lymphocytes and B-lymphocytes are produced.
 The two cells then remember how to fight the virus if encountered in the future.